LucasHasting/LucasHasting/README.md

 Graduate Student in Computer Science
 ----------------------------------

+I have a B.S. in Computer Science, Information Technology, and Mathematics with minors in Data Analytics and Cybersecurity.
 I am a graduate student at the University of Alabama majoring in Computer Science.

 * 🖥️  Check out my [portfolio](http://lucashasting.github.io/Portfolio/) and [resume](https://github.com/LucasHasting/Portfolio/blob/main/documents/Hasting_Resume_2026.pdf).
 * ✉️  You can contact me at [lucashasting03@gmail.com](mailto:lucashasting03@gmail.com).